Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 Kash Patel, nominated to run the FBI, has suggested he’ll use the agency to target political opponents.
 An expert on J. Edgar Hoover compares the two and assesses what’s at stake.

 Yale University Professor Beverly Gage won the Pulitzer Prize for biography in 2023 for her book “G-Man: J. Edgar Hoover and the Making of the American Century.”
-The book examined how Hoover built and operated the agency, and was the first in decades to grapple with his complicated and often dark legacy.
+The book examined how Hoover built and operated the agency, and it was the first in decades to grapple with his complicated and often dark legacy.

 We caught up with Ms. Gage for a Q&A. She says she’s concerned that Mr. Patel’s politics could outmuscle his talk about making the agency more transparent and accountable.